pmoogi-redhat/logloss-benchmarking/README.md

 #### logloss-benchmarking
-this repo contains simulation script for
+This repo contains simulation script for
  1. replicating log-loss at different rate of logs generation (msg line per sec or no of bytes per sec)
  2. measuring log-loss at a given setting of log-size-max limits